kraif999/ATS/README.md

 ```

 Below is an illustration of Bitcoin's trading profile based on the *SMA strategy, in particular, Exponential Moving Average (SMA) 116-day window)*.
 Risk management is implemented by setting a stop loss to ensure that no more than 1/10th of the invested capital is lost at each trading day, with a reward-to-risk ratio of 3.
 No leverage is applied.

+The process is to first check a strategy on *in_sample data* (multimarket and multiperiod), then if results are promising, check it on *out_of_sample* data.

 **The dynamics of invested capital:**